Chaelynn Stewart

-Chaelynn Kitz (born March 10, 1997) is a Canadian curler from Oxbow, Saskatchewan.
-She currently plays second on Team Sherry Anderson.
+Chaelynn Stewart (born March 10, 1997 as Chaelynn Kitz) is a Canadian curler from Minnedosa, Manitoba.
+She currently plays third on Team Nancy Martin.

 Career

-Kitz represented Saskatchewan at back to back Canadian Mixed Doubles Curling Championships with her boyfriend Brayden Stewart in 2018 and 2019.
+Stewart represented Saskatchewan at back-to-back Canadian Mixed Doubles Curling Championships with her boyfriend Brayden Stewart in 2018 and 2019.
 In 2018, the pair finished first place in their pool with a 5–2 record before losing in the quarterfinals to Chelsea Carey and Colin Hodgson.
 At their second appearance in 2019, they just missed the playoffs with a 4–3 record.

-Kitz joined the Sherry Anderson rink for the 2019–20 season.
+Stewart joined the Sherry Anderson rink for the 2019–20 season.
 The team had three semifinal finishes and two quarterfinal finishes on the World Curling Tour.
 At the 2020 Saskatchewan Scotties Tournament of Hearts, they lost in the final to Robyn Silvernagle 8–5.
 Due to the COVID-19 pandemic in Saskatchewan, the 2021 Saskatchewan Scotties Tournament of Hearts was cancelled.
 Since the reigning champions, Team Silvernagle, did not retain three out of four team members still playing together, Team Anderson was invited to represent Saskatchewan at the 2021 Scotties Tournament of Hearts, as they had the most points from the 2019–20 and 2020–21 seasons combined, which they accepted.
 At the Hearts, they finished with a 6–6 sixth place finish.

 Personal life

-Kitz is a kinesiology graduate from the University of Saskatchewan.
-She is in a relationship with fellow curler Brayden Stewart.
+Stewart is a kinesiology graduate from the University of Saskatchewan.
+She is married to fellow curler Brayden Stewart.
+She currently works as a firefighter paramedic for Brandon Fire and Emergency Services.
 Her father, Shane Kitz, coaches her team.